Joyboy-SEU/Vehicle-Detection-from-Surveillance-Videos/README.md

 ## 3. Citation

-Our  paper **<u>《All-day Vehicle Detection from Surveillance Videos Based on Illumination-Adjustable Generative Adversarial Network》</u>**is submitted to Journal ***《IEEE TRANSACTIONS ON INTELLIGENT TRANSPORTATION SYSTEMS》***,  When accepted, welcome to kindly cite it.
+Our  paper **《All-day Vehicle Detection from Surveillance Videos Based on Illumination-Adjustable Generative Adversarial Network》**is submitted to Journal ***《IEEE TRANSACTIONS ON INTELLIGENT TRANSPORTATION SYSTEMS》***,  When accepted, welcome to kindly cite it.

 The below figure demonstrates some results of day-to-night translation by our proposed IA-GAN, which could transform labeled daytime images into multiple nighttime images with diverse illumination, using an adjustable illumination vector as input.